-Our study demonstrates that genetic risk information for a common disease can be incorporated into the EHR to enable shared decision making regarding drug therapy.
-Blood draws and genotyping were done in a CLIA-environment and results were placed in the EHR.
+to enable shared decision making regarding drug therapy.
+Blood draws and genotyping were done in a Clinical Laboratory Improvement Amendments environment and results were placed in the EHR.
 Several limitations deserve mention.
-We did not prospectively validate the GRS; however in a recent study,8 a GRS based on 27 genetic variants was independently associated with adverse cardiovascular outcomes and response to statin therapy.8 CHD risk scores are not static and newly discovered variants may need to be included.32 The study sample size was relatively small and the intervention was not blinded.
+We did not prospectively validate the GRS; however, in a recent study,8 a GRS based on 27 genetic variants was independently associated with adverse cardiovascular outcomes and response to statin therapy.8 CHD risk scores are not static, and newly discovered variants may need to be included.32 The study sample size was relatively small and the intervention was not blinded.
 We were not able to use the risk calculator and categories recommended in the latest ACC/AHA guidelines which appeared after the study began.
-Of note, the majority (82%) of participants were appropriately initiated on statins based on these guidelines i.e., they had a 10-year risk of \geq 7.5% (Supplemental Table 7).
-The short term and modest reduction in LDL-C levels observed in this study may not ultimately translate to react improved outcomes and large clinical trials will be needed to prove clinical utility of a GRS for CHD.
-Additional studies are needed to study the effects of disclosure of genetic risk for CHD in various ethnic groups and in the 'real world' setting of primary care.
+Of note, the majority (82%) of participants were appropriately initiated on statins based on these guidelines, ie, they had a 10-year risk of ≥7.5% (Table VII in the online-only Data Supplement).
+The short-term and modest reduction in LDL-C levels observed in this study may not ultimately translate to improved outcomes, and large clinical trials will be needed to prove the clinical utility of a GRS for CHD.
+Additional studies are needed to study the effects of disclosure of genetic risk for CHD in various ethnic groups and in the real-world setting of primary care.